jotadwright/babel/experiments/intention-reading/README.md

 Here is an attempt to list them.

  - In all counting questions, examples with the answer '0' are left out.
 These are just carte blanche to learn something useless.

- - When faced with a parsing issue (i.e. comprehension yields no solution, but one or more leaf nodes), the agent also has some preference.
-See the function 'all-applied-cxns'.

  - When composing a new program, there could be multiple solutions.
 These solutions are ordered according to the default :chunk-evaluation-result-scoring-mode which is :chunk-and-binding-score-with-few-duplicates.
 When the composer strategy is being used (e.g. check past scenes), the chunk evaluation results are provided in this order.
 Otherwise, when the composer strategy is not active (because it was the first time encountering this utterance), the first solution is returned.
 This would indicate that the default scoring mode is appropriate.
 But is it?
 The composer could rank its solutions based on how good the chunks involved are (these are all scored uniformly for the moment) and how good the cxns involved are (these do have scores reflecting their success).
 IN SHORT: should there be a chunk scoring mechanism?
 And how would it work?